dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 ![Masterful Instincts bonus Mastery and Armor](/guardian/images/masterful-instincts-stats.png)

-Another victim of terrible tuning.
+Another victim of poor tuning.
 The design of this trait isn't terrible, as it's essentially extending your {{< spell 61336 "Survival Instincts" >}} beyond its normal duration which could be useful in many situations.
 The amount of stats you gain is completely pitiful for how rarely you'll have the buff up, however.
-Additionally, it provides no benefit outside of SI, a spell you use very few times during a fight.

 ## Twisted Claws